-To help reduce odor impacts from this project, fragrant plants will be planted on the property to try masking off-site odor drift.
-The processing facility as well as the greenhouses, which will be holding flowered cannabis plants, will have fans and carbon filters/air scrubbers installed to prevent odors from leaving the premises during all processing phases.
+To help reduce odor impacts from this project, native vegetation will be maintained around the property to try masking off-site odor drift.
+The processing facility, which will be holding flowered cannabis plants, will have fans and carbon filters/air scrubbers installed to prevent odors from leaving the premises during all processing phases.

-All air filtration and odor mitigation equipment will be inspected every other month by a Raven Hill Gardens supervisor to ensure each one is running as efficiently as possible.
-All carbon filters/air scrubbers will be replaced each quarter.
-Raven Hill Gardens supervisory staff will log and maintain accurate records of the replacement/ repairs to any odor mitigation system and retain records for at least three years.
-Annually RHG's managerial staff will review all documentation pertaining to the performance of the equipment to determine if there are anyways to further improve odor mitigations.
+All air filtration and odor mitigation equipment will be inspected every other month by a Nina Star Farms supervisor to ensure each one is running as efficiently as possible.
+All carbon filter/air scrubbers will be replaced each quarter.
+NSF's supervisory staff will log and maintain accurate records of the replacement/ repairs to any odor mitigation system and retain records for at least three years.
+Annually the managerial staff will review all documentation pertaining to the performance of the equipment to determine if there are anyways to further improve odor mitigation.
 All data and information will be made available to Lake County and/or Lake County Air Quality Management District officials upon request.